 - Set a personal goal: New Year’s is not the only time to set goals.
 If you are like most, you may not have stuck to the goals you set for yourself at the beginning of the year.
 If you didn’t set a goal, now would be an excellent time to invest in yourself.
 Working toward goals gives us a sense of focus and accomplishment.
 Are there any personal goals you would like to strive for this summer?

-- Invest more time and energy into relationships: In my neighborhood, I hardly saw any of my neighbors during the winter.
-As soon as the snow started melting and it became warmer, all of my neighbors are outside walking, mowing the lawn, socializing, etc. We have a tendency to have more energy in the summer, and one way to increase mood is to invest some of that energy into relationships.
+- Invest more time and energy into relationships: In colder climates, it's not uncommon to rarely see your neighbors.
+As soon as the snow starts to melt and the weather warms, neighbors are outside walking, mowing the lawn, socializing, etc. We have a tendency to have more energy in the summer, and one way to increase mood is to invest some of that energy into relationships.
 Building relationships with our neighbors, friends, and family increases our sense of belongingness and enhances our well-being.
 Which relationships would you like to invest in this summer?

 - Take time for reflection, prayer, or meditation: There are few things more beautiful than a North Dakota and Minnesota sunset on a summer night.
 Sunsets offer a great opportunity for us to spend some time in reflection or spiritual thought.
 If sunsets aren’t your thing, are there other times throughout the day where you can unplug and practice spirituality?

 This blog was originally published May 29, 2018.